 Full with age old antiques and second hand treasures (and those items you wouldn’t look twice at!), Jaffa Flea Market – known as Shuk HaPishPeshim in Hebrew – is a magpie’s delight.

 Set amidst the 19th century Arab quarters of Jaffa, you will find yourself wandering along narrow streets browsing handmade crafts and retro-chic wares in every conceivable color.
 The old, dirty streets and scents of trade transport you to an era where you can easily imagine local market sellers pedaling their goods with eastern traders.

 There are two main alleyways that make up the core of the market.
-Not easy to find (see the map to the right – click on it to see in full size), these alleys are packed with mostly clothing traders who have learned to reel in a tourist or two…here you have to be ready to haggle, and haggle hard!
+Not easy to find, these alleys are packed with mostly clothing traders who have learned to reel in a tourist or two…here you have to be ready to haggle, and haggle hard!

 Once out of the alleys, you’ll find yourself yourself in the small side streets, such as Olei Zion and Amiad.
 Here you can find some great little antiques, as well as some really strange items that you’ll never be able to squeeze into your suitcase…

 Also watch out for the Friday morning sub market, which takes place at the southern end of the market.
 If you thought you spotted some strange items in the regular flea market, then this area might leave you speechless.
 Expect to see everything and the kitchen sink.
 And the brush you used this morning to clean the sink.

 But the Jaffa Flea Market is not just about finding quirky items to take home.
 Whereas once it might have revolved around finding the cheapest clothes and antiques, the area now also invites a younger, hipper crowd to inspect its newly added art galleries and trendy restaurants, giving an additional sense of fun to the market’s already lively vibe.